gurshankaile206/Galactic-Calc/README.md

 * Download or clone the repository to your local machine
 * Navigate to the top level of your directory
 * Install Node Package Manager
 * run "npm install" in your terminal
-* run "npm build"
+* run "npm build" in your terminal
 * run "npm run test" to test code

 ## Tests/Specifications

-Test and Specs cand be found in the tests folder
+Test and Specs can be found in the tests folder

 ## Known Bugs